Automating JPEG optimization with jpegoptim in your projects

 Using a git pre-commit hook

-Automate image optimization before each commit to ensure that all images are optimized in your repository.
+Automate image optimization before each commit to ensure all images in your repository are optimized.

 Create a pre-commit hook script at .git/hooks/pre-commit